 Students who choose to withdraw from the May Term must receive approval from the Director of May Term.
 To withdraw, a student must complete the proper forms and submit them to the Registrar.
 Withdrawal from a course or from the May Term does not guarantee a refund of fees paid.

-A student who withdraws from a course on or before Tuesday, May 28, will receive no grade in that course.
-A student who withdraws from a course after May 28, but before the last five days of class, will receive the grade of "W." A student who withdraws from a course during the last five days of class will receive a grade of "F" in that course.
+A student who withdraws from a course on or before Wednesday, May 24, will receive no grade in that course.
+A student who withdraws from a course after May 24, but before the last five days of class, will receive a grade of "W." A student who withdraws from a course during the last five days of class will receive a grade of "WF" in that course.
 This applies to all the courses taken by a student who withdraws from the May Term.

 Students who withdraw from on-campus May Term courses and residence halls, upon receiving appropriate approval, will forfeit May Term charges as follows: